Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/cordial.md

     This integration is in open beta, and is still in active development.
 If you have any feedback to help improve this destination and or its documentation, [contact the Cordial support team](https://cordial.com/contact-us/).

-Cordial is a customer engagement and data platform built to unify real-time data from anywhere in a brand's technology stack, so they can engage with their customers in more personalized ways across email, SMS, mobile app, and more.
+Cordial is a customer engagement and data platform that unifies real-time data from anywhere in a brand's technology stack.
+Cordial enables you to engage with your customers in more personalized ways across email, SMS, mobile app, and more.

-Cordial streams real time customer behavior and profile data to Amplitude to help clients better understand a 360 degree view of their customer's engagement with their brand across all channel touch points.
-Cordial also activate messaging to cohorts that are created and discovered using Amplitude as a tool for intelligent targeting.
+Cordial streams real-time customer behavior and profile data to Amplitude to help you get a 360-degree view of your customer's brand engagement across all channel touch points.

 ## Setup